-It is planned that Mill Park Tobermore will receive £38,103 from the Rural Development Programme - Village Renewal.
+It is planned that Mill Park Tobermore will receive £38,103 from the Rural Development Programme along with funding for Konckloughrim £18.5k and Ballymaguigan (O'Neill Park) £37k under the RDP Village Renewal Programme.
 It is envisaged this funding will extend the existing play facility with the addition of low level lighting at the site also.
 Mill Park provides opportunity for development of an open/green space to become a public park that is suitable for walking through an improved path network, landscaping, an events area as well as basic facilities.